mmerabet42/ft_lexiq/README.md

 ## Variables

 Another interestring feature available with this engine is the possibility of using variables throughout the regular expression.
 Thanks to the `@E` rule you have access to 52 variables (26 lowercase letter and 26 uppercase letter).
-They can be instaciated `?[@E]`
+They can be instaciated `?[n=3@E]` to a literal value or `?[x=C@E]` another variable, the first example puts the value *3* to the variable *n* and the second one puts the value of *C* to *x*.

 # `ft_regex`